 And that is what I tried to do: put my hope in God..and...just wait.

 As the year progressed, God opened doors for our family and revealed beautiful plans.
 Not what we expected, but delightful just the same.
 The waiting was worth it.
-There is no place I would rather be, than to be in God's Will.
+There is no place I would rathe I r be, than to be in God's Will.

-As 2015 comes to a close, I find myself settled into a place where I am ready to write again.
-My waiting has turned into hope.
+As 2015 comes to a close, my waiting has turned into hope.
 My new verse of inspiration is Psalm 39:7: In light of all this, Lord, what am I really waiting for?
 You are my hope.

 My prayer is that you will find your hope in the Lord as well.